Please enter search term here.

 We’ve compared tire heat cycling done on our test track and in our heat-cycling machine.
 Measuring the tread temperatures with a tire pyrometer has confirmed we can’t quite duplicate the heat cycling machine’s controlled process with tires mounted on a car.
 We found on-the-car heat cycling was challenged by different driveline configurations (front-wheel, rear-wheel or all-wheel drive), vehicle weight distributions and competition camber settings that made it difficult to generate even tire temperatures on front and rear axle positions, as well as across the entire tread.
 Our heat-cycling machine allowed us to achieve appropriate and more consistent temperatures across the tire's tread without causing treadwear.

-The cost of heat cycling is $15 per tire and is recommended by competition tire manufacturers.
+The cost of heat cycling is $15 per tire and is recommend by competition tire manufacturers.

 Most Popular LinksAir Pressure - Correct, Underinflated and Overinflated